Calculation of future MRR and future movements

 4. What are future MRR movements?

-In Fincome, future MRR movements are the various upcoming changes that will impact your MRR.
-They are in fact all the events already planned on your subscriptions: a scheduled cancellation, a delayed subscription start.
+In Fincome, future MRR movements are the different upcoming changes that will impact your MRR.
+They are in fact all events already planned on your subscriptions: a scheduled cancellation, a delayed subscription start.
 The “Growth > MRR – ARR Movements” section is dedicated to analyzing these changes: by clicking the small arrow under the timeline, it allows you to visualize, as soon as they are known, the impact of each movement on your future monthly revenue.

 Last updated